 Another great one pan meal loaded with SUPERFOODS for this anti-inflammatory meal plan!
 Salmon is rich in Omega 3’s, blueberries are rich in antioxidants and Vitamin C, and Brussel Sprouts are high in Vitamin K!
 Whole 30 friendly.

 This truly is a healing ANTI-INFLAMMATORY dish.
 A spicy bisque with healing, immunity boosting nutrients.
 Mega dose of Vitamin C red pepper, and creamy coconut MCT fats.
 Not to mention broth with healing herbs and spices.

 A casserole that is good for you!
 Paleo zucchini noodle casserole with tons of flavor, Thai spices, and high protein.
 P.S Did you know that Thai Basil is one of the worlds best healing herbs?
 Yes, anti-inflammatory due with anti-stress effects

 A one pan dairy free anti-inflammatory rich meal that’s tart and tangy ya’ll!
 I used maple syrup and rhubarb with a low sugar BBQ tomato sauce to make the marinade.
 Rhubarb is also a powerful anti-inflammatory food.
 The stalk is loaded with minerals (such as calcium, potassium, manganese, and magnesium) , fiber, protein, vitamin C, vitamin K, B vitamins, and more.

 PHEW!!
 All done.
 And so much goodness to be made!

 Please let me know if you have any questions.
-Everyone’s bodies work differently, so take that in mind.
+Everyone’s body works differently, so take that into consideration.
 All in all, you can’t go wrong with REAL FOOD!